This article teaches techniques to construct a circuit that can convert solar energy into AC electricity for a home.

 - The positive connection of the battery should be connected to the SPDT switches common terminal.

-- Configure the 2N3055 transistors in a cross coupled arrangement.
+- The 2N3055 transistors should be set up in a cross coupled configuration.

 - Primary winding of the transformer connect to the collectors of the 2N3055 transistors.